plausible/docs/docs/verify-integration.md

 Once the first page view comes through, you'll be automatically taken to the stats dashboard.
 This is an indication that the integration is working, congrats!

 If you didn't see the green blinking dot, there's nothing to worry about.
-It just means that someone visited your site already because you installed the Plausible Analytics script.
+It just means that someone visited your site already since you installed the Plausible Analytics script.

 :::note
 You're running Plausible on localhost?
 Our script automatically disables itself when running on localhost as the majority of people don't want those stats to be counted.